 Quick Background Information

-Himeji Castle is one of the few castles that survived the massive bombings of world war 2, and it is often grouped with Matsumoto Castle and Kumamoto Castle as the three most impressive and best kept castles in Japan.
-This is also supported by UNESCO making it one of the first world heritage sites ever in Japan.
+Himeji Castle is one of the few castles that survived both the Meiji restoration and the massive bombings of world war 2.
+It is often grouped with Matsumoto Castle and Kumamoto Castle as the three most impressive and best kept castles in Japan.
+Additionally Himeji Castle is among the 12 original castles left in Japan.
+The castle’s cultural importance is also supported by UNESCO making it one of the first world heritage sites ever in Japan.
 I had visited Matsumoto Castle a couple of years earlier, and it really stood out as a highlight in my memories of that trip.
 So naturally I was very excited to see the white “heron” counterpart to the black Matsumoto “crow” Castle.

 Himeji Castle turned out to be a much bigger complex than Matsumoto Castle.
 The castle grounds cover an area of more than 1,000,000 m2 (10,763,910 sqft.) and is comprised of 83 buildings and structures of which 74 are designated important cultural assets.
 The castle in the form it has today dates back to the early 1600s, but forts and castles have been on this site in different forms and shapes since the 1300s.